zowe/docs-site/docs/user-guide/mvd-configuration.md

 `ZLUX.DEFAULT.SVC.ORG_ZOWE_FOO.BAZ.POST.USERS.FRED`

-For configuration endpoint profiles use the service code CFG.
-For core endpoints use COR.
-For service endpoints use SVC.
+For configuration dataservice endpoint profiles use the service code `CFG`.
+For core dataservice endpoints use `COR`.
+For all other dataservice endpoints use `SVC`.

 ### Creating generic authorization profiles
 Some endpoints can generate an unlimited number of URIs.
 For example, an endpoint that performs a DELETE action on any file would generate a different URI for each file, and users can create an unlimited number of files.
 To apply RBAC to this type of endpoint you must create a generic profile, for example: